redishettysanjana/frontend-practice-projects/README.md

 # Cognifyz Internship Tasks

 This Repository contains the tasks completed as part of the **Cognifyz Technologies Web Development Internship**.
-This repository contains the tasks completed as part of the Cognifyz Technologies Web Development Internship.

 ## Tasks Completed